leocampos/jira-extractor/README.md

 No, you're not done yet, now you need to run the following command: sudo keytool -import -file <PATH_TO_DOWNLOADED_FILE> -alias <MEANINGFULL_ALIAS> -keystore $JAVA_HOME/jre/lib/security/cacerts

+** This command will ask you first your password because of your sudo, but it will also ask another one.
+This second one is most probably "changeit". **

 It should work now